Williom Wordsworth Short Poems

 We all are with you now from shore to shore:–

-Ye men of Kent, ’tis victory or death! - No fiction was it of the antique age:
+Ye men of Kent, ’tis victory or death!

 A sky-blue stone, within this sunless cleft,